 The traditional sales funnel maps the journey a person takes from prospect to customer.
 Although it is typically called a sales funnel, marketing has always be at the heart of the funnel.

-The goal of marketing is to identify and create moments in a target audiences buying journey when there is an opportunity to influence a purchase decision.
+The goal of marketing is to identify and create moments in a target audiences buying journey to influence a purchase decision.

 Marketing has always sought to create and recognise these “moments of truth”, when a buyer is most receptive to your communication.
 Marketers need to manage these touch points to show how their product or service addresses a prospects needs better than anybody else.